gabrielfcisco/C-Sort-Benchmark-Tests/README.md

 # C-Sort Benchmark Tests

-This code was made for testing efficiency of the most used sort algorithms in C.
+This code was created to test the efficiency of commonly used sorting algorithms in C.

-The algorithms testing was:
+The algorithms tested include:

 - Bubble Sort
 - Insertion Sort
 - Merge Sort